 When the collecting group went to work extracting the entire pocket lining from which the stalactites were first mined, they also collected every one of the broken stalactites in hopes of reattaching them to the pocket matrix that was also collected.
 Then the fun really began!

-Over a period of many months, the basic matrix pieces were examined, and the broken azurite bases on each stalactite were examined in hopes of matching the azurite-covered stalactites to where they had originally formed.
+Over many months, the basic matrix pieces were examined, and the broken azurite bases on each stalactite were examined in hopes of matching the azurite-covered stalactites to where they had originally formed.
 Luckily, the cleaved stalactites were near-perfect, and finger after finger was fitted back where it belonged, returning each stalactite to its original place on the specimen.
-The result was a spectacular specimen after it was assembled to its original form of geothite decorated with very lovely blue azurite crystals.
+The result was a spectacular specimen after it was assembled to its original form of goethite decorated with very lovely blue azurite crystals.
 These very showy and quite rare specimens were snapped up by collectors as soon as they were marketed.
 But that’s not the end of the story.

 Another source of stalactites is Morocco.
 The vanadinite mines of Mibladen have yielded long, slender goethite fingers beautifully decorated with bright red, sharp vanadinite crystals.
-These are quite rare but very appealing when found, as they are exceptional and uncommon to say the least.
+These are quite rare but very appealing when found, as they are exceptional and uncommon, to say the least.

 Stalactite specimens are not common.
 By their very nature of formation, they are limited – and by their fragile nature even more so.
 This suggests that if you see a good stalactite specimen, pick it up.
 It adds yet another dimension to your collection.